serverhorror/workshopAnsible/README.md

 ## Step 2: The first task

 To get our feets wet, let's update the apt cache on all three machines.
 Usually, we'd need to ssh into each and run `sudo apt-get update`.
 But not with ansible!
 Run `ansible-playbook -i hosts site.yml` and you are done.
 The site.yml contains the instruction to use the `apt` module to take care of the apt cache updating.

+## Step 3: Splitting by group

+As webservers and dbservers are different and need seperate steps, we should split the provisioning up!
+This is why we create a `webservers.yml` and a `dbservers.yml` which can hold specific tasks for each group.
+Run `ansible-playbook -i hosts site.yml` again.
+The result is the same as before, but notice how the webservers get executed first and the dbserver afterwards.